Tommy Prothro: Legacy

-Prothro was known as a master tactician with an uncanny ability to get the most out his players and team.
-His teams were often not as physically gifted or they were much smaller than their opponents, but through great teamwork, superior game plans, and an assortment of trick plays, they often made up for physical disadvantages by outsmarting the other teams.
-Even in the pros, he had an aging Rams team in playoff contention until the final game of the season, often relying on outsmarting other teams that had better talent.
-As a disciple of the single wing formation under Red Sanders, Prothro preferred athletic quarterbacks who could run and pass (Terry Baker, Gary Beban), even bringing some of that philosophy to the pros and having Rams QB Roman Gabriel make some big plays on designed runs.
-He later made his mark as an excellent evaluator and developer of talent as he built the Chargers and Browns from being sub-.500 teams to division champions.
+Prothro was known as an effective tactician with an ability to get the most out his players and team.
+His teams were often not as physically gifted or they were much smaller than their opponents, but through teamwork, game plans, and an assortment of trick plays, they often won in spite of physical disadvantages.
+Even in the pros, he had an aging Rams team in playoff contention until the final game of the season.
+As a disciple of the single wing formation under Red Sanders, Prothro preferred athletic quarterbacks who could run and pass (Terry Baker, Gary Beban), bringing some of that philosophy to the pros and having Rams QB Roman Gabriel make some big plays on designed runs.
+He later made his mark as an evaluator and developer of talent as he built the Chargers and Browns from being sub-.500 teams to division champions.

 On August 22, 2016, The Tournament of Roses announced Bobby Bell, Ricky Ervins, Tommy Prothro, and Art Spander would be inducted into the Rose Bowl Hall of Fame in the Class of 2016.
 The Rose Bowl Hall of Fame Induction Ceremony then took place on January 1, 2017, outside the Rose Bowl Stadium, one day before the kickoff of the 103rd Rose Bowl Game on Monday January 2, 2017.